-Wheaton Park has many amenities to offer the outdoor enthusiast including: updated playground equipment, a tennis court, a basketball court, ball fields, batting cages, an ice skating rink, trails with different terrains, and reservable pavilions!
+Wheaton Park consists of 63 acres with a large portion being wooded and has many amenities to offer the outdoor enthusiast including: updated playground equipment, tennis court, basketball court, gaga ball, ball fields, batting cages, sledding hill, an ice skating rink, trails with different terrains, snowmobile trailer parking with trail access, and reservable pavilions!

 Pending Reservations for that date will show one of the following on the calendar: